Table of Contents

 What if you have caused damage to other vehicles and their occupants?

 As you can see, if you are injured at work, worker’s compensation will come to your aid in relieving your financial burden.
 What would happen if you inflicted injuries on others while driving the company vehicle?
 The injuries and damages sustained by the pedestrians or other vehicle occupants will be covered by your employer’s liability insurance.
 Medical expenses, lost wages, and pain and suffering are all covered by liability insurance.
 It also covers your legal fees if the injured third-party sue you.
-It comes under vicarious liability as per the definition below.

 However, if the accident occurred during your lunch break or while on a personal errand, your employer will not be held liable for the damages you caused.
 Your own auto insurance should cover the third party’s damages.